HankWang-WL/CSI_Estimator_With_MMSE/README.md

 ## 🧠 Project Highlights

 * 📶 **Multiple Channel Scenarios**: Supports synthetic Rayleigh fading (uncorrelated i.i.d. channels) and DeepMIMO ray-tracing data (real-world geometry with spatial correlation).
 This tests the models on both idealized and real-world channel characteristics.
-* 🧹 **Three Model Architectures**: Implemented 3D CNN, LSTM, and Transformer based estimators (each \~80K parameters) to learn CSI mapping from pilots.
+* 🧹 **Three Model Architectures**: Implemented 3D CNN, LSTM, and Transformer based estimators (each \~18K parameters) to learn CSI mapping from pilots.
 * 🧪 **MMSE Baseline Comparison**: Benchmarked against a traditional MMSE channel estimator under realistic conditions (varying SNR, hardware impairments) to quantify gains.
+* ⚡ **Deployment Focus**: Measured CUDA GPU inference time for each model (batch size 1 and 32) to assess real-time deployment feasibility.
+* 🚀 **TensorRT Deployment Pipeline**: Exported the CNN model to ONNX and compiled a `.engine` using TensorRT (FP16, SM61 compatibility).
+Completed full inference with custom bindings, memory setup, and latency benchmark under edge-device constraints.
 * 📈 **Rich Visualizations**: Includes training loss curves, channel heatmaps (true vs. predicted H), and residual histograms of estimation error.
 These help interpret model performance per antenna and overall error distribution.
-* ⚡ **Deployment Focus**: Measured CUDA GPU inference time for each model (batch size 1 and 32) to assess real-time deployment feasibility.

 ---

 ## 🧩 Design Highlights & Summary

 This project demonstrates that a lightweight **2-layer 3D CNN** is sufficient to outperform traditional MMSE estimators and deeper models like LSTM and Transformer in both accuracy and inference time.
 The CNN architecture is carefully selected for:

-- **Practical Deployability**: With only two 3D convolutional layers and a final 1×1×1 output convolution, the model remains extremely lightweight (~80K parameters) and well-suited for edge deployment.
+- **Practical Deployability**: With only two 3D convolutional layers and a final 1×1×1 output convolution, the model remains extremely lightweight and well-suited for edge deployment.
+  **Among all models, CNN has the fewest parameters (~18K), significantly reducing memory and computation requirements.**

 - **Architecture Comparison**:
   - **CNN**: 2 Conv3D layers + ReLU + final Conv3D(1×1×1)